 Through initiatives such as this we know that sterile barrier systems most often consist of more than one material, which forces operating room professionals to take an extra step (one they often don’t have time for) to recycle the products we make.

 In response to this issue, we created TEQethylene™.
-This mono-polymer sterile barrier system utilizes a new proprietary blend of High Density Polyethylene (HDPE) in combination with adhesive-coated TYVEK®, a breathable HDPE lidding material developed by Dupont™ making it more easily recycled.
+This mono-polymer sterile barrier system utilizes a new proprietary blend of HDPE in combination with adhesive-coated Tyvek®, a breathable HDPE lidding material developed by Dupont™ making it more easily recycled.